taiyoo/vri-ai-assistant/README.md

 - **enableBotStore**: Controls whether the bot store feature is enabled (default: `true`)
 - **botStoreLanguage**: Sets the primary language for bot search and discovery (default: `"en"`).
 This affects how bots are indexed and searched in the bot store, optimizing text analysis for the specified language.
-- **enableRagReplicas**: This setting (mentioned in the previous section) also applies to the bot store's OpenSearch database.
+- **enableBotStoreReplicas**: Controls whether standby replicas are enabled for the OpenSearch Serverless collection used by bot store (default: `false`).
 Setting it to `true` improves availability but increases costs, while `false` reduces costs but may affect availability.
+  > **Important**: You can't update this property after the collection is already created.
+If you attempt to modify this property, the collection continues to use the original value.

 ### Cross-region inference